 One of the best parts about traveling is trying different foods.
 When it comes to Mexico City, their cuisine does not disappoint!
 And their specialty is not just dollar street tacos (of which there were plenty and all equally delicious).
 Here are some amazing food places worthy of checking out in Mexico City:

-Best fancy meal: Merotoro
+Best Fancy Meal: Merotoro

-For about $30/person at Merotoro, you can try out some of the best food and wine in Mexico City.
+For about $30 per person at Merotoro, you can try out some of the best food and wine in Mexico City.
 I’ll be honest, I had no idea what most things meant on the menu.
 Partially because it was in Spanish and partially because the chefs use unique ingredients in their meals.
 But even if I can’t say the ingredient names, I can surely taste them and they tasted delicious!

 The plates come in smaller sizes so we tried multiple plates with red meats and fish and each plate the servers brought out was better than the last.

-While the restaurant is pretty fancy with nicely done wooden interior, it is also very relaxed with one side of the restaurant is open to the street.
+While the restaurant is pretty fancy with a nicely done wooden interior, it is also very relaxed with one side of the restaurant open to the street.
 If it rains during your dinner (which it often does in Mexico City in the evenings) you can enjoy your dinner with a beautiful backdrop of rain and trees outside feeling very exotic, almost jungle-like, yet upper-scale.

-Hippest food place: Mercado Roma
+Hippest Food Place: Mercado Roma

 If you are a foodie on a low budget looking for a unique vibe and atmosphere, Mercado Roma is the place for you.
-Mercado Roma is the equivalent of an indoor food court stuffed full with top food trucks that serve quick and delicious meals with wine and beer bars in between the various vendors.
+Mercado Roma is the equivalent of an indoor food court stuffed full of top food trucks that serve quick and delicious meals with wine and beer bars in between the various vendors.
 For $8 you can score the best steak and $5 for a great glass of wine to accompany it.

 The seating is open space, family style with long tables.
-The interior is very modern with bright colors and vertical garden out back with plants covering back the wall of the seating area.
+The interior is very modern with bright colors and a vertical garden out back with plants covering back the wall of the seating area.
 If you are lucky, you may even find a seat next to a churro stand and drool while watching vendors make fresh churros.
 The only tip is to come hungry!

-Most unique restaurant: La Guapachosa
+Most Unique Restaurant: La Guapachosa

 La Guapachosa is a restaurant that was introduced to us by a few locals that we met in Mexico City.
 We wanted to try “something different” and we sure got what we asked for.

 The interior of La Guapachosa is funky and fun.
 If you come early, you might even score a seat made out of a swing at their bar top.
-At La Guapachosa you can try Mezcal, a smoky tequila-like liquor often made with worms, mole or even…snake venom.
+At La Guapachosa you can try Mezcal, a smoky tequila-like liquor often made with worms, mole, or even…snake venom.
 Yes, you read that right.
-The Mezcal shots are best accompanied with a side of orange and ground worm salt.
+The Mezcal shots are best accompanied by a side of orange and ground worm salt.
 Mezcal is meant to be enjoyed sipping slowly to truly enjoy the smoky flavor.

-Besides their drinks, La Guapachosa food is also equally fun and delicious.
+Besides their drinks, La Guapachosa’s food is also equally fun and delicious.
 Watch out for the habanero mango salsa!
 It is so delicious and addictive but will leave your mouth burning for a while.
 And don’t forget to ask for a side of crickets!

-Best street tacos: Tortas Al Fuego
+Best Street Tacos: Tortas Al Fuego

 For around $1 you can get 5 small tacos, but their specialty, as their name indicates, is torta sandwiches.
 It’s the perfect place if you are exploring the city “on the go” and just want to grab a few delicious yet cheap tacos on your way to the next museum.